scottmillers/vscode-devcontainers-getting-started/README.md

     Mon Mar 31 23:56:15 UTC 2025
     ```

 If the command is successful you will see the date as the last item in your console output.
+This verifies Podman can run a container successfully.

 ## Step 3.
 Configure Visual Studio Code to use Podman instead of Docker